srsaidas/Home-Automation-Using-Facebook-Messenger-and-AWS-IoT-Core/README.md

-# Home Automation Using Facebook Messenger and AWS IoT Core
+# Facebook Messenger and AWS IoT Core for Home Automation
 Capstone course  An Introduction to Programming the Internet of Things (IOT),  University of California, Irvine

 # Overview